Last Updated on November 5, 2025 by Soumya

 - Use a guided tour that leverages headphones.
 Even if you step away for a picture, you can hear the stories.
 Jyoti Baid, Story At Every Corner

-- Approach skip-the-line employees if you are obviously pregnant.
-You and your family can skip lines regardless of your tickets and use the disability elevators.
+- Approach the skip-the-line employees if you are obviously pregnant.
+You and your family can skip the lines, regardless of your ticket type, and use the disability elevators.
 Dani Ward, Diapers In Paradise

 - If you have a kid and a stroller, you have priority access to elevators.
 You don’t have to carry the stroller all the way up the stairs as you did at the museums.
 Catherine Swartz D’Cruz, We Go With Kids